-Does Age affect health insurance premiums?
+Does age affect health insurance premiums?

-The Australian Government introduced LHC loading as an incentive for Australians to take out private cover at a younger age, by charging a fee to people who decide to purchase a private hospital policy later in life.
+The Australian Government introduced LHC loading as an incentive for Aussies to take out private cover at a younger age by charging a loading to people who decide to purchase a private hospital policy after 1 July following their 31st birthday.

-The maximum loading amount is 70% and your loading will be dropped altogether once you’ve held hospital cover continuously for 10 years.
+The maximum loading amount is 70%, and your loading will be dropped altogether once you’ve held hospital cover continuously for 10 years.

 So, if you ever intend to take out private hospital cover, it’s essential that you continue to hold some form of hospital cover to avoid the LHC loading.
 Though, once you take out hospital cover, you are allowed 1,094 Days of Absence (one day less than three years) without hospital cover before your loading will start increasing again.